 Close-up of a person's ankle secured with an electronic monitoring device

-An alcohol monitoring bracelet is an electronic device that is used to monitor the alcohol content in our body.
+What is a SCRAM monitor?
+An alcohol monitoring bracelet — an ankle bracelet for alcohol detection — is an electronic device that is used to monitor the alcohol content in our body.
 The bracelets are commonly worn around the ankle to avoid inhibiting daily activities.
-Alcohol monitoring bracelets are attached to the ankle and can't be self-removed, distinguishing them from other handheld alcohol monitoring devices such as breathalyzers.
-The devices are also known by other names:
+Alcohol monitoring bracelets are attached to our ankle and can't be self-removed — distinguishing them from other hand-held alcohol monitoring devices such as breathalyzers.
+Other names for the devices include the following:

 • Alcohol ankle monitor